Undergraduate Research Assistant Program

 Student will be compensated for 75 hours of work per quarter.
 Students are eligible to work for two consecutive quarters, totaling 150 hours.
 The hourly rate amount is specified in the application instructions.

-There are two application cycles per year; one for student assistants who will work in Winter or Spring quarters and one for student assistants who will work in the Summer or Fall quarters.
-All applications for Winter/Spring funding must be received by October 15 of each calendar year; applications for Summer/Fall funding must be received by April 15.
-All required documents, including student transcripts, should be emailed in PDF format to Adam Lubin.
+There will be two application cycles for the 2020/21 academic year; one for student assistants who will work in Winter or Spring quarters and one for student assistants who will work in the Fall quarter.
+All applications for Winter/Spring funding must be received by October 15 of each calendar year; applications for Fall funding must be received by April 30, 2020.

 For more information, please contact Adam Lubin, CDM Grants Manager (firstname.lastname@example.org).

 To submit an application, please complete the following steps